geneeves/taskmaster/README.md

 You can use the app [here](http://geneevesco.site44.com/taskmaster/index.html), or feel free to clone.
 It won't save your lists or tasks permanently, so don't reload the browser unless you want a clean slate!
 Working on this project was primarily about learning object oriented JS, and moving around elements with jQuery.

 Enjoy!
 Hope you get some things done with it.

+Notes for next steps:

+ .set tasks as incomplete so that you can prioritize etc

+ .delete tasks and lists